 Many people will tell you that an Email distribution list is the backbone of any online business, and they’re not wrong.

-I’ve tried many different Email platforms, but my favourite one is GetResponse.
+I’ve tried many different Email platforms, but my favorite one is GetResponse.

 GetResponse is simply the cheapest option with the most features out on the market today.
 Nothing comes close.
 ClickFunnels is nearly 10x more expensive, Active Campaign is more of a CRM and also around $70, and MailChimp is just too simple with a lack of automation options.